ventus-ag/docs/pages/index.md

 permalink: /
 ---

-# Welcome to Docsy Jekyll
+# Welcome to Ventus Documentation Portal

-This is a starter template for a docsy jekyll theme.
+This is a starter template for a Ventus docs.

 ![assets/img/docsy-jekyll.png](assets/img/docsy-jekyll.png)

-## Purpose
+## From author

 GitHub pages uses Jekyll natively, so when I make documentation, I typically look for Jekyll templates.
 Why?
 Using Jekyll means that I can use markdown,